Skip to main content

 • HTTP(S) Proxy Configuration

 Your HTTP or HTTPS proxy settings for Nexus Repository 2 may not be valid for your Nexus Repository 3 environment.
-You must configure your HTTP or HTTPS proxy settings in Nexus Repository 3 to upgrade them.
+Configure your HTTP or HTTPS proxy settings in Nexus Repository 3 to upgrade them.

 If HTTP or HTTPS proxy settings are enabled in your source Nexus Repository 2, the upgrade to your target Nexus Repository 3 might fail because the target can not communicate with the source repository manager.
 This could happen if Nexus Repository 3 could not find a Nexus Repository 2 proxy server in place.